dalesgit/logseq/pages/SD training Nov 7.md

 		- Not a progressive process but a simultaneous process
 		- Movie: 2 characters discussing "What do you think happens after you die?"
 		- Allison is drawn to grief-care
+		- Naming kinds of grief
 			- LS: "ambiguous grief" -- someone who is always on phone, don't pay attention to me.
 Some grateful to finally have a **word** to put on their experience.
 			- SD: naming things.
-Someone physically presence but emotionally absent.
+Someone physically presence but emotionally absent. collapsed:: true
 				- Esther Carol written book
 				- disenfranchised grief: grief not socially recognized. e.g. trans person.
 				- cf. e.g. grief when one is promoted
 				- grief over having a baby. e.g. weaning is a loss. marriage is a loss of freedom.
+			- Institutional grief.
+Idealism that is lost.
-		-
+			- still the **caution**
 		-